Sailing the west coast of Scotland offers some of the best cruising anywhere in the world.

 On the north shore of Arran we will stop into the village of Lochranza.
 The ruin of a 14th century castle, strategically located to protect the harbor, offers the opportunity for great photos.
 This anchorage has a floating dock to tie the dinghy, a nearby pub and the Arran Whisky distillery.
 I don’t know about you but it all sounds like heaven to me.

-However, our preferred anchorage is here in the west at Blackwaterfoot, where Lindsay’s lovely family owns several nearby farms and has lived for decades.
+Blackwaterfoot is well worth a visit for a few days.
+There is a working farm tour withing walking distance of the tiny harbour.
 The Kinloch Hotel is the nearest pub, and a perfect place to meet the locals.
-Hopefully the same great chef will be preparing those wonderful lamb and curry dishes when we arrive in the Summer of 2018!
+A talented chef prepares wonderful lamb and curry dishes, posh fish and chips and beautiful puddings.
 We will be able relax knowing we are securely tied to one of the three newly-installed mooring balls for the night… or even a few days.

 A pleasant day sail from Arran across to the Mull of Kintyre takes us to the peaceful, little town of Campbeltown.
 Once proclaimed ‘the whisky capital of the world’ thanks to an amazing 34 distilleries, today we can tour one of three remaining distilleries in the town.

 As we cruise from charming villages to remote bays, we’ll take the time to stop in and enjoy wandering secluded shorelines or hiking up into the hills.